Stop synthetic callers before they reach your team.

 A new category, defined deliberately.

 AI did not just change how organizations talk to their customers.
 It changed who can call, who can claim to be a customer, and which actions a single conversation can authorize.
-We help leadership teams catch up to that change.
+We help leadership teams get their arms around that shift.

-Identify how voice, SMS, email, chat, and AI agents are exposed today.
+Figure out how voice, SMS, email, chat, and AI agents are actually exposed today.

-Redesign workflows so a single inbound contact cannot trigger meaningful loss.
+Redesign the workflows so a single inbound contact cannot trigger a meaningful loss.

-Adversarially probe AI agents and contact centers under realistic threat conditions.
+Probe AI agents and contact centers under realistic attack conditions, not lab ones.

 Specialist work for AI-era communications.

 Engagements range from a four-week assessment to multi-quarter resilience programs.
-Each one produces executive-readable output and a remediation plan that operations can act on.
+Each one ends with something an executive can read in fifteen minutes and a remediation plan operations can actually use.

 Communications Security Assessment